As a patient of Pratt Regional Medical Center,

 To an interpreter, if there is a language barrier.

-A patient representative may exercise the your rights when you are incapable of doing so, without coercion, discrimination or retaliation.
+A patient representative may exercise your rights when you are incapable of doing so, without coercion, discrimination or retaliation.
 A “Patient’s Representative” means the agent previously and legally designated by you and executed as a “Durable Power of Attorney for Health Care Decisions: or, if none, and, if you become incompetent, in order of priority, your (1) spouse; (2) adult children; (3) parents; (4) adult brother and/or sister; or (5) other close relative or friend who have acted in the role as a patient’s caregiver.
 If the above persons cannot or will not act as the patient’s representative or, if such persons cannot agree or act unreasonably, a court appointment or court authority for approval of actions through the Department of Social and Rehabilitation Services may be necessary.
-If you would like more information about obtaining an Advance Directive contact social services at extension #412 or #413.
+If you would like more information about obtaining an advance directive contact social services at 450-1412 or 450-1567.

 Be informed of health status, diagnosis, prognosis, and treatment.